slinny/Recipe/README.md

     -   **UI Design and SwiftUI Layout**: ~1 hours
     -   **Architecture and ViewModel**: ~1 hours
     -   **Data Fetching and Cacheing**: ~2 hours
-    -   **Testing**: ~4 hours
+    -   **Testing**: ~3 hours
-    -   **Debugging and Fine-Tuning**: ~2 hours
+    -   **Debugging and Fine-Tuning**: ~3 hours

 ----------

 ## Trade-offs and Decisions

-1. **Simplified Recipe Detail View**:
-    -   Limited the detail view to essential recipe information (e.g., title, ingredients, and instructions) to provide a streamlined user experience within time constraints.
-This focused the app on delivering core functionality efficiently.
-2. **SDWebImage for Image Caching**:
-    -   Chose SDWebImage for image caching over using `FileManager`.
-This choice provided built-in optimizations for downloading, caching, and displaying images, leading to better performance, especially with remote image data.
-3. **Mocking for Testing**:
+1. **Native Dependencies Only**:
+    -   Chose to use only native frameworks to minimize external dependencies
+    -   Resulted in more manual implementation but better long-term maintenance
+2. **Testing Strategy**:
+    -   Emphasized unit testing for core functionality
-    -   Used mock data and objects to test the `RecipeViewModel` and network layer.
-This allowed for focused unit tests without dependencies on actual network conditions, making tests more stable and reliable.
+    -   Used mock objects for network testing
-4. **Limited Animation**:
-    -   Decided against complex animations in `RecipeListView` to keep the UI responsive and lightweight, particularly on older devices.

 ----------